huseyinkeskin7/Python_height_mass_index_calculator/README.md

 # Python_height_mass_index_calculator

 # Bu uygulamanın amacı kişinin boy kütle endeksini hesaplamaya yarar.
-Böylede kilomuzun boyumuza göre normal olup olmadığı hakkında bilimsel bir sonuç alırız.
+Böylece kilomuzun boyumuza göre normal olup olmadığı hakkında bilimsel bir sonuç alırız.
 Bu uygulamadaki istenen girdiler ise sadece boy ve kütledir.
 Uygulamanın sağlıklı çalışması için boy girdisi 1.81 gibi arasında nokta olacak şekilde yazılmalıdır.
 Sonrasında ise sistem bize boy kütle endeksimizi verip bunun hakkında yorum yapar.

 # The purpose of this application is to calculate the height mass index of a person.
 In this way, we get a scientific conclusion about whether our weight is normal according to our height.
 The desired inputs in this application are only height and mass.
 For the healthy operation of the application, the height entry should be written as a dot between 1.81 and Dec.
 Then the system gives us our height mass index and comments on it.